SaphicDeveloper2/Sapphics-Structure-Library/documentation.md

 - Use `queueStructure(...)` / `queueMultiStruct(...)` when you need to stage content before a dimension is live.
 - Use `StructureQueue` only for low-level per-block deferred placement behavior.
 - If you need exact Y control for a multi-structure, use `spawnMultiStructAt(...)`, not `spawnMultiStruct(...)`.
+- Use `ChunkGenerationMode.FORCE_GENERATE` when you need the structure to exist immediately (e.g., teleport destinations).
+- Use `TsaphGenConfig` and `TsaphGenRegistry` for flexible worldgen definitions that can target multiple dimensions.
+- Use `TsaphLootBuilder` to construct loot tables programmatically instead of writing JSON.